 //<button onclick="reloadPageWithReplace()">Reload with replace</button>

 This is not a very common approach to reload page in JavaScript.
-In this approach, a new query param is added as part of the URL and then assign the new URL with the added query param.
-This behaviour is like a new URL because of the added query param.
+In this approach, a new query parameter is added as part of the URL, and then the new URL is assigned with the added query parameter.
+This behaviour is like a new URL to reload window because of the added query parameter.

 function reloadWithQueryParameter() {